-Below, we present the models we used for topic distillation, and for incorporating aspects of time in the retrieval model, to improve the accuracy of the topic distillation.
+Below, we present the models we used for topic distillation, and for incorporating aspects of time and persistence in the retrieval model, to improve the accuracy of our feed distillation method.

 3.1 Topic retrieval

 The method we use to address topic retrieval for the feed distillation task is based on ranking individual posts contained in the feed; it is akin to the method in Section 2.1 (Eq.
 1-5).
 However, $p(t|\theta_d)$ is estimated simply as follows: